Types of journaling with prompts-1

 You don’t have to answer all of these.
 Pick one each day and let your heart do the rest.

-A daily journal is your personal space to write about anything that’s on your mind each day—your thoughts, feelings, to-dos, worries, dreams, small wins, or anything else you want to express.
-It’s like having a quiet conversation with yourself at the end (or beginning) of the day.
+A daily journal is your personal space to write about anything that’s on your mind each day—

 1. Choose Your Format